CallumJFraser/CallumFraser/cv.md

 * Mentored and guided UI team throguh improvements that lead to a 60% increase to performance KPIs in key client application.
 * Helped prototype and implement career "Maturity framework" helping developers see what is expected of roles and suport identification of strengths and development areas.
 * Defined process, procedures and helped develop the "Consumer products" team.
-This has helped the new team take on additional responsibilities of prototyping and implementing a new technology platform.
+Helping the new team take on additional responsibilities of prototyping and implementing a new technology platform.
 * Hosting Manchester Tech Festival 'Core days' on main stage and organiser of 2 manchester meetups.

 ## Skills Summary